putza/CarND-Traffic-Sign-Classifier-Project/writeup.md

 **Hyperparameters**

 I provided an interface in the model, but did not use it.
-Used the same values as in the UDacity lectures.
+Used the same values as in the Udacity lectures.

 * mean: 0.0
 * std: 0.1